brunopk/myspends/README.md

 ---

+## Google Site

+After copying the HTML edit the following constants :

+- `categoryTree` (categories and subcategories must match with names in sheets).
+- `defaultCategory`
+- `defaultSubCategory` (this is the default sub-category.
+It may also appear in the categoryTree if, for example, a category includes this default sub-category, but it is not mandatory)
+- `defaultAccountList`
+- `forms`

+---

 When creating spreadsheets and sheets don't forget :

 - Category sheets within the *Monthly* spreadsheet **must be** named with valid category names.
 - Account sheets withing the *Monthly* spreadsheet **must be** named with valid account names.
 - The last column for all sheets is the total column.

+---